-If you experience internet connection issues during class time (for section 502), please contact me as soon as possible to make sure you have access to content or activities you missed.
-In addition, if you experience technical difficulties while completing or submitting work, email me immediately.
+If you experience technical difficulties while completing or submitting work, email me immediately.

 We all know that technology is not 100% reliable.
 Please have a backup plan in place so that minor technical issues do not prevent you from completing work on time.
 For instance, you should copy Zoom links to a file that you can access from your phone and have a plan of where to go if your normal internet provider or computer is having issues.

-Make-up Exams and Ouizzes
+Make-up Exams

-Makeup exams/quizzes will only be allowed due to excused absences and the makeup must be taken as soon as possible after the missed exam/quiz.
-You will need to schedule to make up your exam/quiz within 3 business days of the originally scheduled time to allow for grades to be returned in a timely manner.
+Makeup exams will only be allowed due to excused absences and the makeup must be taken as soon as possible after the missed exam/quiz.
+You will need to schedule to make up your exam within 3 business days of the originally scheduled time to allow for grades to be returned in a timely manner.
 If you know ahead of time you will be absent during an exam, please notify me in advance.